 Three different main styles were performed: the Hungarian (European), the Korean (Asian), and the Oriental (Turkish combined with Jordanian disciplines), which was introduced for the first time this year.
 Also, the Korean Style introduced for the first time the “Triple Show” in addition to the other two shows; the “Multiple” and the “Serial”.
 As well, the event demonstrated various shows and performances of horseback archery presented by some of the competing countries, in addition to the hosting country’s teams.
 They took place on the last day during the finals and as part of the Closing Ceremony.

 The first two days of the competition saw the “Elimination Stage” for all 45 competitors, while the last day witnessed the “Final Runs” for only 16 competitors, who scored the highest during the “Elimination Phase”.
 There was one day of rest between the “Elimination Phase” and the “Final Runs”.
 The winners of the individual styles of the finals were determined and announced on the last day together with the winner of the main title “Al-Faris Champion”.
 The proceeds of this event went to the injured military officers of the Public Security Directorate, who have served their country and its citizens.

-A two-days event, which will take place on April 20-21, 2018 in the capital city of Amman, and where three different main styles will be executed: the European (Hungarian) Style, the Asian (Korean) Style, and the Oriental (Jordanian) Style, known as “Al-Ghara”.
+A two-days event, which took place on April 20-21, 2018 in the capital city of Amman, and where three different main styles were executed: the Oriental (Jordanian) Style, known as “Al-Ghara”, the Asian (Korean) Style, and the European (Hungarian) Style.

-The best competitors from 25 countries, including Jordan, will participate in this unique event.
-They will be competing not only to win the first three ranks per style, but also to win the allocated prize money and both “Al-Faris Champion” titles.
+The best competitors from 25 countries, including Jordan, participated in this unique event.
+They competed not only to win the first three ranks per style, but also to win the allocated prize money and both “Al-Faris Champion” titles.